 In addition, you can also apply to many external scholarships available to college students.
 Just reach out to Student Engagement and they can provide you with more information.

 You will find that as you progress as a college student, you will begin to plan for life after graduation.
 The Career Advisors at AC are here to help you plan your future and teach you important skills needed to start your job search.

 Skills such as learning how to write a proper resume, cover letter, and where to begin searching for work as an international or domestic student.

 In addition, there are also many ways that you can utilize social media to your benefit.
 Create a brand for yourself online and utilize the connectivity of social media platforms to connect and interact with people in the workforce, and potential employers.

-By speaking with your career advisor, it is important to highlight ways that you can learn specific skills while in college that can be useful when entering the workforce.
+By speaking with your career advisor, it is important to highlight ways that you can learn specific skills while in college, which can be useful when entering the workforce.
 These are called transferable skills!

 You may find that some of your classes involve group projects where you will need to coordinate responsibilities with other students.
 Or, you may find that you’re involved in budgeting finances while planning events and clubs for students.
 These are great ways for you to utilize the skills you’ve learned and implement them in your future career.

 Booking one-on-one appointments with career advising can help you solidify what these skills are and how you can best represent yourself in your job search.

 Congratulations, you did it!